Armour/Jarvis/README.md

 * Sync global dot files
   * <a href="https://asciinema.org/a/185548"><img src="https://asciinema.org/a/185548.png" alt="https://asciinema.org/a/185548.png" width="75%"></a>

-* Start new project using react template
+* Start a new project using react template
   * <a href="https://asciinema.org/a/190782"><img src="https://asciinema.org/a/190782.png" alt="https://asciinema.org/a/190782.png" width="75%"></a>

-* Start new project using go template
+* Start a new project using go template
   * <a href="https://asciinema.org/a/190781"><img src="https://asciinema.org/a/190781.png" alt="https://asciinema.org/a/190781.png" width="75%"></a>

 ## Contributing